-Perspective | How an imperfect forecast turned out mostly right
+Perspective | How an imperfect snowstorm forecast turned out mostly right

 While our snowfall forecast for the second phase of the storm turned out to be more or less correct, it evolved a little differently than we expected.
 We were thinking the most likely period for accumulating snow would be Monday afternoon and Monday night, whereas it occurred much later, during the first half of Tuesday.

 When a big, slow-moving coastal storm blows up to our northeast, our snowfall is dependent on narrow bands that wrap around it.
-Attempting to nail down the timing and intensity of these bands is near impossible given the capabilities of computer models.
+Attempting to nail down the timing and intensity of these bands is nearly impossible given the capabilities of computer models.
 Instead of a forecast, it becomes more of a “nowcast.”

 Overall, when you compare how much snow fell over the course of the entire event with what we predicted, it turns out to be a decent match.
-We exceeded actual snow amounts in locations east and southeast of Washington slightly, where only 2 to 3 inches fell over three days.
+We exceeded actual snow amounts in locations east and southeast of Washington slightly, where only two to three inches fell over three days.
 We also wrongly anticipated that areas to the northeast of the city, including parts of Baltimore County, would get more snow than they did.

 Parts of northern Maryland near Hagerstown and north of Frederick got a lot more than we anticipated, as they were bombarded by very small scale and persistent heavy snow bands, which were impossible to predict with much skill ahead of time.

-Officially, 3.2 inches fell at Reagan National Airport, 5.7 inches at Dulles, and 4.0 inches at BWI Marshall International.
+Officially, 3.2 inches fell at Reagan National Airport, 5.7 inches at Washington Dulles, and 4.0 inches at BWI Marshall.
 The highest total in the region was 20.5 inches in Sabillasville, Md., in northern Frederick County.

 Several of our television forecast colleagues also made reasonably good forecasts (e.g., see NBC4 and FOX5).

-We correctly characterized the impact of the storm, placing emphasis on its long duration and the cold temperatures prior to the storm, which meant snow and ice in its early stage readily accumulated on untreated roadways.
-We labeled it a Category 3 “significant” storm, but not “major” or “crippling”, knowing it would be spread out over a long enough period for people to navigate through it, with caution.
+We correctly characterized the impact of the storm, placing emphasis on its long duration and the cold temperatures ahead of the storm, which meant snow and ice in its early stage readily accumulated on untreated roadways.
+We labeled it a Category 3 “significant” storm but not “major” or “crippling,” knowing it would be spread out over a long enough period for people to navigate through it, with caution.

 As the biggest snowstorm in the region in two years, it brought delight to snow lovers and proved not to be a huge inconvenience.
-Overall, it was a storm which had something for everyone.
+Overall, it was a storm that had something for everyone.